erigones/esdc-docs/user-guide/gui/datacenters/dns.rst

 *DnsAdmin*                      read-write on DNS records (DC-bound domains only)
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all domains, including domains that are not associated with the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all domains, including domains that are not associated with the current working virtual data center.

 DNS Domain Parameters